collections_bookmark Part of Bloomburrow

 How often is Battlefield Forge drawn in a Commander game?

-Across 1036 tracked games where Battlefield Forge was in the deck, it was drawn 25% of the time.
-That is expected for a singleton in a 100-card deck.
-Of the 293 copies that reached a hand, 75% were played before the game ended.
-Lands tend to hit the table quickly when drawn, and this one is no exception.
+Across 2489 tracked multiplayer Commander games where Battlefield Forge was in the deck, it was drawn 24% of the time.
+That is typical for a singleton in a 100-card deck.
+Of 656 instances that reached a player's hand, 78% were played before the game concluded.

-What turn does Battlefield Forge typically hit the battlefield?
+What turn does Battlefield Forge usually enter the battlefield?

 Is Battlefield Forge legal in Commander?

 Yes.
-Battlefield Forge is legal in Commander, as well as in Legacy, Modern, Pioneer, Vintage, and several other formats.
-It is not legal in Standard, Pauper, or Pauper Commander due to rarity restrictions.
-Its color identity is Red-White, so it slots into any deck whose commander is Red, White, or both.
+Battlefield Forge is legal in Commander and has no format ban.
+It is also legal in Legacy, Modern, Pioneer, Vintage, Historic, and several other formats.
+It is not legal in Standard, Pauper, or Pauper Commander.

-How concentrated is the Battlefield Forge data among players?
+How concentrated is the Battlefield Forge data across players?